park-jsdev/delta/README.md

 Delta is a LISP programming language built on C. It is minimalist, fast and offers a foundation for a complete language.
 It can continuously change, build up on itself and improve.
 The goal of the project is to create a programming language that is easy to write algorithms in, using simple and natural grammars, and then use an interpreter to generate code or use a compiler to compile it into a more heavyweight language.

-LISP is a list processing language: https://www.tutorialspoint.com/lisp/lisp_program_structure.htm.
+[LISP is a list processing language](https://www.tutorialspoint.com/lisp/lisp_program_structure.htm).
 LISPs have little distinction between data and code.
 They use the same structures to represent both.
 Large successful applications built in Lisp include Emacs, AutoCad and Yahoo Store.

 ![Alt text](MainSS.PNG "The interface")